ChrisColeTech/todo-list-mcp/README.md

 4. [`get-next-todo`](#9-get-next-todo---get-the-next-task-to-work-on) → Continue working

 #### **🔧 Task Maintenance Workflow**
+**User prompt:** *"I need to update my tasks.
+Find all tasks related to 'database', let me review the migration task specifically, update it with new requirements, and change its status to reflect current progress."*

 Updating and organizing tasks:
 1. [`search-todos-by-title`](#12-search-todos-by-title---search-todos-by-title) → Find outdated tasks
 2. [`get-todo`](#2-get-todo---get-a-specific-todo-by-id) → Review specific task